-Interpolation is frequently used to calculate medians or quartiles and to approximate standard errors from tables based on interval data.
+Interpolation is frequently used to calculate medians, quartiles, or quintiles and to approximate standard errors from tables based on interval data.
 Different kinds of interpolation may be used to estimate the value of a function between two known values, depending on the form of the distribution.
 The most common distributional assumption is that the data are linear, resulting in linear interpolation.
-However, this assumption may not be valid for income data, particularly when the data are based on wide intervals.
-For these cases, a Pareto distribution is assumed and the median is estimated by interpolating between the logarithms of the upper and lower income limits of the median category.
-The Census Bureau estimates median income using the Pareto distribution within intervals when the intervals are wider than \$2,500.